Wasymir/PTUI/README.md

   If you change data passed with that method and refresh the widget, displayed data will also change.

-All types all data are passed as an arguments to the Widget constructor, but the dynamic ones are passed as dictionary returned from an anonymous function created with lambda keyword, and the static ones are passed just as kwargs.
+All types all data are passed as an arguments to the Widget constructor, but the dynamic ones are passed as dictionary returned from an anonymous function created with lambda keyword passed as `dynamic_data`.

 ###### Example